nchanyal/job-tracker/README.md

 - Allow users to register or log in to their account
 - Authenticate and authorize users with JSON Web Tokens
-- Validate user data on both the client and server-side
+- Validate user data on both the client and server sides of the application
 - Dynamically render a dashboard to display job applications and interviews
 - API follows RESTful design architecture